- Alternative & Natural Medicine»

 Massage a few drops of oil of wintergreen that has been mixed with 1 tbsp. of almond oil into areas affected by sciatica.
 Oil of wintergreen is widely used to treat arthritis and sore aching muscles.
-Be very careful not to ingest as it is quite toxic.
+Be very careful not to ingest and keep away from animals, as it is quite toxic.

 A Native American remedy is ladies slipper which while predominantly used for female problems also is rich in magnesium and B complex vitamins which will help reduce muscular spasms.
 It is also high in calcium which gives it a calming and stress relieving effect.

 Drink chamomile tea for relief of sciatica symptoms.
 It can also be used as a topical application on the affected area.
 Add 10 to 20 drops of chamomile extract in water and drink for the relief of symptoms.

 Turmeric is a very popular herb for treating all kinds of injuries along with healing wounds, easing sciatica and general pain management.
 Take on a daily basis by mixing some raw turmeric in milk and drinking the mixture.
 Turmeric is also quite effective as a topical application for treating sciatica.
 Combine with almond oil and massage gently into the affected tissue.
 It has long been in use in Asia and has a highly efficient track record.
 It can be ingested on daily basis, even in its raw form mixed in milk or used as a topical remedy by mixing it with butter oil and other herbs like garlic and leek.